How to Worship Lord Shiva in Various Ways?

 of Divine Love that is generated in their heart and offer their heart as flower

 They hear the sound ‘Chilambosai’ and march forward through the path of the sound

 and behold the vision of Nataraja in the Chidakasa and are immersed in the ocean

-of Sivananda.
+of Shivananda.
 They become one with the Lord, just as camphor melts in the fire.

-The popular belief is that the Siva Lingam represents the phallus or the virile
+The popular belief is that the Shiva Lingam represents the phallus or the virile

 organ, the emblem of the generative power or principle in nature.
 This is not only